Boris McGiver

 Boris McGiver (born January 23, 1962) is an American actor.
 He is known for his roles in projects such as Lincoln, House of Cards, The Wire, Killing Kennedy, and Person of Interest.

 Biography

-McGiver is of Irish and Ukrainian descent.
-He is the second youngest of ten children born to actor John McGiver and his wife, Ruth Schmigelsky McGiver.
-He was not initially eager to follow in his father's footsteps and has stated, "I kind of denied it [acting] throughout my childhood because my dad was an actor and he was never around.
+McGiver is the son of actor John McGiver.
+In 1979, he graduated from Middleburgh High School in Middleburgh, New York, before attending the University at Albany and then New York University, where he earned a master's degree in acting.
+He was not initially eager to follow in his father's footsteps: "I kind of denied it [acting] throughout my childhood because my dad was an actor and he was never around.
 He had to feed 10 kids, he was always working, so to me acting was never connected to something good, and I had never realized what an art it was.
 I thought it was just playtime."